Constipation is infrequent or difficult bowel movements. It can cause discomfort and pain that affects your daily life.

 Constipation may happen suddenly and only for a short time (acute) or may be gradual and long-term (chronic).
-However, whether acute or chronic constipation, simple lifestyle and diet changes usually bring constipation relief.
+However, whether acute or chronic, simple lifestyle and diet changes usually bring constipation relief.

 Very occasionally, severe constipation can be a symptom of a medical condition, including: